-Shot His Mistress and Himself.
-NOGALES, Ariz., Oct.
-10 .- About noon the inhabitants of Arizpe street, Nogales, Sonora, were startled by two pistol shots.
-It was found that Antonio Luziniago, the leader of the famous philharmonic band, had shot and killed his mistress, Isabel Montreal, and had then blown out his own brains.
+Shot His Mistress and Himself, NOGALES, Ariz., Oct.
+10. - About noon the inhabitants of Arizpe street, Nogales, Sonora, were startled by two pistol shots.
+It was found that Antonio Luziniago, the leader of the famous philharmonic band, had shot and killed his mistress, Izabel Montreal, and had then blown out his own

-The Color Issue in Perry Schools.
-PERRY, Ok., Oct.
-10. - The school board of this city has been ordered by the court on a writ of mandamus to admit colored children to the white public schools.
+PERRY, Ok., Oct 10. - The school board of this city has been ordered by the court on a writ of mandamus to admit colored children to the white public schools.
 The case will be heard before Judge Bierer to-day.
 Colored children demanded entrance to the white public schools Monday and again yesterday.